jesseopdenbrouw/thuas-riscv/boards/cmod-s7-25/README.md

 In the XDC file, the clock period is set to 8 ns (125 MHz).
 This makes sure the actual clock period will be less than 10 ns.
 You can add a new synthesis/implementation with increased performance to get a better clock period.

 Note that not all GPIOA pins (in and out) are connected to physical FPGA pins.

+Note:  button 0 (BTN0) is connected to the reset of the controller.